rs-develop/ForIocCrawler/README.md

          Users/user/Desktop
 ```

-Using the `--print-whitelist` argument, you can print the path and the content of the default whitelist.

 ###### Pattern

 Patterns are the core functionality of the ioc crawler.
-Is one of your expressions are incorrect an error message will be written into the log file.
-To create a log file use the verbose mode.
+Is one of your match expressions are incorrect an error message will be written into the log file.
+To create a log file use the verbose mode (`-v`, `--verbose`).
-To create a individual pattern file, you have to define a Section.
-Every Section consists of one or more key and value pairs.
+To create a individual pattern file, you have to define pattern sections.
+Every section consists of one or more key:value pairs.

+To use your personal pattern file, add the `--load-pattern` argument: `forioccrawler parse file.bin --load-pattern myPattern.ini`.
+To use your pattern everytime you use the crawler, add it as default: `forioccrawler config --set-pattern myPattern.ini`.

+Using the `forioccrawler config --print-pattern` argument, you can print the path and the content of the default pattern.

 In the following an example for an individual pattern file is shown.
 ```